-As 21st Century Fox Seeks To Take Over Sky, Fox News Goes Off The Air In Britain
+Fox News Goes Off The Air In Britain As U.K. Scrutinizes Company's Bid To Buy Sky

 There are also Britain-specific charges against the network, relating to its broadcasts on the day of the Brexit vote last June.

-Ofcom says the network broke UK broadcasting rules that prohibit broadcasters from discussing and analyzing election and referendum issues while the polls are open.
+Ofcom says the network broke U.K. broadcasting rules that prohibit broadcasters from discussing and analyzing election and referendum issues while the polls are open.
 As The Guardian reports, a number of segments on Fox News that day not only discussed Brexit, they had a distinct point of view.
 "I don't know why any Brit, maybe I'm just too much of a Yank, why would any Brit wanna offshore its sovereignty to Brussels?" said one.

 Ed Miliband, the former Labour leader and a longtime critic of Murdoch, told the Guardian that the decision to pull down the network was "yet more proof that the Murdochs can't be trusted to own 100% of Sky."

-"Stopping broadcasting in the UK changes nothing," Miliband said.
-"Fox News in the US is the Murdochs' channel, they are responsible for its broadcasting standards and the appalling racial and sexual harassment that happened on their watch."
+"Stopping broadcasting in the U.K. changes nothing," Miliband said.
+"Fox News in the U.S. is the Murdochs' channel, they are responsible for its broadcasting standards and the appalling racial and sexual harassment that happened on their watch."